syncfusion-content/wpf-docs/wpf/SfDataGrid/Merge-Cells.md

 ---

-# Merge cells
+# Merge Cells

 SfDataGrid allows you to merge the range of adjacent cells using [QueryCoveredRange](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~QueryCoveredRange_EV.html) event.
 Merged cells can be exported and printed.

-[QueryCoveredRange](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~QueryCoveredRange_EV.html) event occurs when each cell gets arranged and the custom range will be stored for visible rows and columns in [SfDataGrid.CoveredCells](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CoveredCells.html).
+`QueryCoveredRange` event occurs when each cell gets arranged and the custom range will be stored for visible rows and columns in [SfDataGrid.CoveredCells](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CoveredCells.html).
 This event is not fired for the cells that are not visible and also for the cells that are already in SfDataGrid.CoveredCells.
 When scrolling the merged range will be added for newly added rows & columns through this event and also removed for the rows & columns which are out of view.

-[GridQueryCoveredRangeEventArgs](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridQueryCoveredRangeEventArgs.html) of the [QueryCoveredRange](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~QueryCoveredRange_EV.html) event provides information about the cell triggered this event.
+[GridQueryCoveredRangeEventArgs](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridQueryCoveredRangeEventArgs.html) of the `QueryCoveredRange` event provides information about the cell triggered this event.
 [GridQueryCoveredRangeEventArgs.OriginalSender](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridEventArgs~OriginalSender.html) returns the DataGrid fired this event for DetailsView.
 By [GridQueryConveredRangeEventArgs.Range](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridQueryCoveredRangeEventArgs~Range.html) property, the adjacent cells can be merged.

 {% tabs %}
 {% highlight xaml %}